Uniting Nesterov and Heavy Ball Methods for Uniform Global Asymptotic Stability of the Set of Minimizers: Conclusion

-We presented an algorithm, designed using hybrid system tools, that unites Nesterov's accelerated algorithm and the heavy ball algorithm to ensure fast convergence and uniform global asymptotic stability of the unique minimizer for $\mathcal{C}^1$, nonstrongly convex objective functions $L$.
-The hybrid convergence rate for nonstrongly convex $L$ is $\frac{1}{(t+2)^2}$ globally and exponential locally.
+}{} We presented an algorithm, designed using hybrid system tools, that unites Nesterov's accelerated algorithm and the heavy ball algorithm to ensure fast convergence and UGAS of the unique minimizer for $\mathcal{C}^1$, convex objective functions $L$.
+The hybrid convergence rate is $\frac{1}{(t+2)^2}$ globally and exponential locally.
 In simulation, we showed performance improvement not only over the individual heavy ball and Nesterov algorithms, but also over the HAND-1 algorithm in \cite{poveda2019inducing}.
 In the process, we proved the existence of solutions for the individual heavy ball and Nesterov algorithms, and we extended the convergence rate results for Nesterov's algorithm in \cite{muehlebach2019dynamical} to functions $L$ with generic $\xp_1^*$, $L^*$, and $\zeta > 0$.
-Additionally, we established uniform global attractivity of the minimizer for Nesterov's algorithm, when $L$ is $\mathcal{C}^1$, nonstrongly convex, and has a unique minimizer.
+Additionally, we established UGAS of the minimizer for Nesterov's algorithm, when $L$ is $\mathcal{C}^1$, convex, and has a unique minimizer.
 Future work will extend the uniting algorithm to a general framework, allowing the local and global algorithms to be any accelerated gradient algorithm.
 We will also extend the uniting algorithm to learning applications.

 \IfConf{}{

 \appendixpage {\Alph{section}}